 If you hold out waiting for the “correct” answer, you’ll become paralyzed and will never move forward.

-So stop waiting for the correct answer to show itself – it likely doesn’t exist.
+Stop waiting for the correct answer to show itself; it likely doesn’t exist.

 Now that you have your templates, ebook, and other tactics on how to tidy up the mess marketing management can make, it's time to take action.

 Get out there and be the best marketing manager for you and your team.

 This post was originally published on January 9, 2019.
 It was updated and republished on July 8, 2020.